 Industrial Development Revenue Bonds issued by the Agency are secured by property which is leased to private companies.
 The debt is retired by the lease payments.
-The bonds are not obligations of the Agency or New York State, and the Agency does not record related activity in its accounts.
-The Agency acts merely as a financing conduit.
+The bonds are not obligations of New York State, the City of Albany, and are not liabilities of the Agency.
+Accordingly, the Agency does not record related activity in its accounts.
+The Agency acts as a financing conduit.
 For providing this service, the Agency receives an administrative fee.
 Such administrative fee income is recognized immediately upon issuance of bonds.
-Industrial Development Revenue Bonds outstanding as of December 31, 2012 total \$569,507,100.
+Industrial Development Revenue Bonds outstanding as of December 31, 2013 total \$533,746,154.